FDA advisers debate updating COVID booster shots for fall | WTOP News

-That makes for a tough decision on how to tweak the shot recipe, and “our goal is to have the best possible match” to blunt an expected COVID-19 surge this fall and winter, FDA vaccine chief Dr. Peter Marks said Tuesday.

-While people vaccinated and boosted have good protection against COVID-19’s worst outcomes, it has slipped some, said CDC epidemiologist Heather Scobie, describing an increase in omicron-sparked hospitalizations among older adults.

-Only about half of vaccinated Americans ever got that all-important booster.
+Only about half of vaccinated Americans have gotten a single booster.
 And while a second booster that’s recommended for people 50 and older again restores protection, only a quarter of those eligible have gotten one.
 Authorities hope an updated booster for fall might entice more interest.

 So what’s the evidence for a recipe change?
 Among the evidence Tuesday: